Click on any of the project titles below to view the latest status update for that project.

 - A communications upgrade for the University campus involving the installation of a new fibre ring.
 This provides the University with network resilience in the event of infrastructure failures or of damage to cables during on-campus construction projects.
 This project is due for completion in Q3 2017.

-IT Services has completed its annual programme of audio visual equipment upgrades below to support teaching and learning in Senior Lecturer Area pool theatres and seminar rooms, identifying locations where old equipment needs to be replaced and responding where possible to user needs.
+IT Services continued its annual programme of audio visual equipment upgrades to support teaching and learning in Senior Lecturer Area pool theatres and seminar rooms.
+The Project identified and upgraded the following locations where old equipment needed to be replaced and responding where possible to user needs.

-- Thomas Davis – upgraded to full HD Laser Projection
+- Lloyd 4 – upgraded to full HD Laser Projection including new 24” preview monitor,

-- Robert Emmet – upgraded to full HD Laser Projection
+- Lloyd 8 – upgraded to full HD Laser Projection including new 24” preview monitor,

 CAREERS TARGET CONNECT

-IT Services are working with the Careers Advisory Service to adopt the TARGETConnect system.
-TARGETConnect replaces existing fragmented systems, spreadsheets, and paper by providing a unified online system for careers services management of students, graduates,employers, and staff.
+IT Services worked with the Careers Advisory Service to adopt the TARGETConnect system for TCD.
+TARGETConnect replaces existing fragmented systems, spreadsheets, and paper by providing a unified online system for careers services management of students, graduates, employers, and staff.
 The main objectives of the project will allow the Careers Advisory Service manage online, the provision of employers' vacancies, customer relationship management, event booking and management, careers news items, advisory appointments and many other items.
 The software is specifically designed to create efficiencies in the operations of a Careers Advisory Service at an enterprise level and as such, increase graduate employment outcomes and graduate satisfaction.
-IT Services provideD work on the system setup and integration of data for the system.
+IT Services will provided work on the system setup and integration of data for the system.
 This project was delivered in Q3 2017.

 ACCOMMODATION SYSTEM ENHANCEMENTS